modernSE/kata-diamond-java/README.md

 ```

 ## Task
 Hmm... but it is a little difficult to understand.
-How does the **algorythm** even work?
+How does the **algorithm** even work?
 What do the paramameters and variables mean?
 Can you help out and make the code better?
 Focus on naming!
 Structural refactorings only if you are happy with the naming.

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/modernSE/kata-diamond-java)